 If you develop signs and symptoms after you return home, consider consulting a doctor who focuses on international travel medicine or infectious diseases.
 A specialist may be able to recognize and treat your illness more quickly than can a doctor who isn't trained in these areas.

 Typhoid fever is caused by a virulent bacterium called Salmonella typhi.
-Although they're related, this isn't the same as the bacteria responsible for salmonellosis, another serious intestinal infection.
+Although they're related, S. typhi and the bacterium responsible for salmonellosis, another serious intestinal infection, aren't the same.

-Typhoid fever remains a serious worldwide threat — especially in the developing world — affecting more than 21 million people each year, according to the Centers for Disease Control and Prevention.
+Typhoid fever remains a serious worldwide threat — especially in the developing world — affecting an estimated 22 million people each year, according to the Centers for Disease Control and Prevention.
 The disease is endemic in India, Southeast Asia, Africa, South America and many other areas.

 Worldwide, children are at greatest risk of getting the disease, although they generally have milder symptoms than adults do.